Grant Training at the University of Utah

 The GWA provides a high faculty-to-participant ratio to facilitate the development of productive and independent

 research scientists.
-For complete information and to register for upcoming sessions, please contact Tony Onofrietti, Director, Research Education at 801-585-3492 or at email@example.com .
+For complete information and to register for upcoming sessions, please contact the Office of Research Education by phone (801-587-3958) or by e-mail (email@example.com).

 The Grant Writing Academy (GWA) is sponsored by the Office of the Vice President for Research and the Associate Vice President for Research Integrity.

 Research Education provides free professional development opportunities for all faculty, staff, postdoctoral scholars and members of the University research community.
-The RATS program enables you to: learn, develop and improve your job skills and performance, maintain an understanding of best practices and current trends, network with colleagues, share experiences and increase your potential for advancement, earn Certificates of Achievement and professional association CEUs and keep yourself marketable in the broad field of research administration.
+The RATS and PIKA programs enable you to: learn, develop and improve your job skills and performance, maintain an understanding of best practices and current trends, network with colleagues, share experiences and increase your potential for advancement, earn Certificates of Achievement and professional association CEUs and keep yourself marketable in the broad field of research administration.

 Some of the courses offered are: